-There is a rumor that KRWA staff have more than 400 years of experience dealing with water and wastewater systems.
+The rumor is that KRWA staff have more than 400 years of experience dealing with water and wastewater systems.
+It is not a rumor; it is true!
 Check the tech assistance link to see examples of their work.
-That is NOT a rumor; it is true!

 Read items of interest on a variety of topics -- from state government, national news, environment, law, technical, financial, technology, drought & weather, human interest, KRWA Meeting Minutes, etc. and